Background Information About OAuth

 The Special Case of Nuxeo/Shindig

-When Nuxeo is both the provider and the consumer, 2-Legged OAuth (signed Fetch) is used with a HMAC Signature.
+When the Nuxeo Platform is both the provider and the consumer, 2-Legged OAuth (signed Fetch) is used with a HMAC Signature.
 The HMAC secret is dynamically generated at runtime and shared between Shindig and Nuxeo in memory.

 Nuxeo OAuth URLs